Sunday 16th May 2021 at 2pm

 Tickets for Schonell Theatre concerts may be purchased by calling Maree Williamson on (07) 3378 2384 or at the door

 Ample free parking available.
 Complimentary programs and post-concert refreshments are also provided.

 Tickets $38, Concessions $35, Student $25, Group bookings available

-For Bookings, please phone 3283 0407 or visit redcliffeentertainmentcentre.com.au
+For Bookings, please phone 3283 0407 or visit redcliffeentertainmentcentre.com.au or at the door

 The Brisbane City Pops Orchestra is delighted to present their second amazing concert for 2021, “Another Op’nin’ Another Show.”
 This show celebrates some of the very best music ever written for the world’s most-loved musicals.
 The orchestra will present a selection of Andrew Lloyd-Webber’s most beautiful melodies, as well as the very well-known music of Jerome Robbins.
 You will be tapping your feet as you enjoy our Musical Comedy Memories!
 One of the masters of musicals, Cole Porter, will be featured as we perform music from Kiss Me Kate, including the inspiration for our concert, Another Op’nin’ Another Show.
 You will also be entertained by pieces from a very popular modern musical, Wicked, by Stephen Schwartz, the story based on the same book that The Wizard of Oz came from.